3 Essential Questions to Ask when Modernizing QA with Melissa Tondi

 As a QE, we should dispel the myths that we need to prove our value.
 Our values should be very prominent and eminent with the things that we do.

 You are listening to QA Talks.
 A podcast for quality assurance executives implementing digital transformation in their organizations.
 In this show, we focus on the unique pitfalls inherent in quality assurance and quality engineering and how these executives are navigating them to position their organization for the future.
 Let’s get into the show.

 Ralph: Welcome to another edition of QA talks.
 Hi, I am your host Ralph Miranda and today, we are joined by Melissa Tondi.
 She is involved in quality engineering leadership.
 She has over 15 years experience in software quality engineering and process engineering.

 Melissa: Thank you.
 I am delighted to be here.

 Ralph: We are glad to have you here.
-And Kalyan, welcome to you as always.
+Welcome to you as always.